 Allied is a World War II romance with an old Hollywood flair.
 This newest Zemeckis' movie is definitely trying to be the next Casablanca or the next Notorious.
 And, while that is a good goal for a movie to have, it's not as good when if fails to actually get there.
 The sad truth is that Allied lacks the passion, driving force and creativity to be either of those movies.

 Still, despite its most glaring flaws, Allied certainly has not a lack of ambition.
 Quite the contrary; it attempts to be a triumphal fanfare that both pays homage and injects new life into the great war movies of the 30's and 40's.

 Unfortunately, despite their efforts, it hardly amounts to a shallow imitation that it's lucky enough to be entertaining enough at certain points of its story.

-Despite all this, we have to clarify that there are two saving graces in this movie: the first one is the always splendid performance of Marion Cotillard, who continues to prove that she is one of the best actresses of her generation, and the second one is the stunning costume design.
+Despite all this, I have to clarify that there are two saving graces in this movie: the first one is the always splendid performance of Marion Cotillard, who continues to prove that she is one of the best actresses of her generation, and the second one is the stunning costume design.

 IN REGARDS TO THAT...

 I need to recant my previous statements in regards to this movie's costume design.
 Yes, I did say that these were "bland and forgettable costumes" when the nominations were first announced.
 I have to recognize that I had not had the chance to see the movie back then and was judging only from the promotional stills and trailers, where the extreme digital retouching (especially in the posters) made the otherwise beautiful costumes look fake and cheap.

 Thankfully, the costumes on-screen couldn't look better.
 And I am not too proud to recognize that I was actually wrong, so... there it is.
 With that said, let's continue.